Greyisheep/rent-predictor/README.md

 ---

-Creating an effective and well-organized README.md file is crucial for any project.
-A good README.md can help users and collaborators understand your project, how to use it, and how to contribute.
-Here are some best practices for writing a README.md:
+## If you see this, it means you are an awesome person, showing interest in this project.
+This README.md file is undergoing a reconstruction to keep it up to date, hence its minor discontinuity.

 1. **Title and Description:**
    - Start with a clear and concise title for your project.